What is depression?

 For some people, the reduced daylight hours of winter lead to a form of depression known as seasonal affective disorder (SAD).
 SAD affects about 1% to 2% of the population, particularly women and young people.
 SAD can make you feel like a completely different person to who you are in the summer: hopeless, sad, tense, or stressed, with no interest in friends or activities you normally love.
 SAD usually begins in fall or winter when the days become shorter and remains until the brighter days of spring.

-The cause of your depression helps determine the treatment
+The cause of your depression may help determine the treatment

 Understanding the underlying cause of your depression may help you overcome the problem.
 For example, if you are depressed because of a dead-end job, the best treatment might be finding a more satisfying career rather than simply taking an antidepressant.
 If you are new to an area and feeling lonely and sad, finding new friends will probably give you more of a mood boost than going to therapy.
 In such cases, the depression is remedied by changing the situation.